odoo/owl/doc/qweb.md

 ### Expression Evaluation

 QWeb expressions are strings that will be processed at compile time.
-Each variable in the javascript expression will be replaced by a lookup in the context (so, the component).
+Each variable in the javascript expression will be replaced with a lookup in the context (so, the component).
 For example, `a + b.c(d)` will be converted into:

 ```js